scottbedard/twister/docs/usage.md

 # Basic Usage

-Create a puzzle instance using various constructors.
+All puzzles follow a common interface, but some may have unique APIs.
+To start, create a puzzle instance from one of the constructors.

 ```js
 import { Cube } from '@bedard/twister'